 The shop will sell faster coffee as well.
-It will also sell coffee beans, roasted in small batches from the best beans Scarcello and his partners can find.
+It also will sell coffee beans, roasted in small batches from the best beans Scarcello and his partners can find.
 Its labels contain a wealth of information on its contents – not just what country it’s from, but the farm, processing method, and whether it is “Fair Trade,” generally meaning the farmers got paid a premium.

 There will be some sort of food available, probably including BreadHive’s baked goods, but that’s not settled yet, said Scarcello.
 There will not be the usual pump bottles of flavored syrups.